February 1936, Volunteer Library

-The New Lenox Public Library began in February, 1936 as a volunteer project run by members of the New Lenox Woman's Club, the first home was a small room in Haven School.
-The library had four other locations before it moved into its own building on Cedar Road in 1975.
-An addition was completed in 1986 increasing the library’s size to 11,500 square feet.
+The Library had four other locations before it moved into its own building on Cedar Road in 1975.
+An addition was completed in 1986, increasing the library’s size to 11,500 square feet.

 The library currently provides services to the approximately 600 people that visit the building each day.
 In addition, the library offers hundreds of programs each year that are attended by over 10,000 residents.